The Surprising Ways that Environmental Factors Can Affect Your Skin

 The conversation was fascinating from the very start, so I thought I would recap some of what we covered because, well – all of us have skin!
 Sometimes it erupts, sometimes it gets rashy or otherwise “acts up” – and it’s never a welcome experience.

-Our dialog focused on toxicants in the environment and how they may impact the skin.
+Our dialogue focused on toxicants in the environment and how they may impact the skin.
 The following snippets may lead you to some interesting ideas about your own skin and hormone reactions…

 THE ENDOCRINE SYSTEM